mkohler/cython_swig/README.rst

 .. code-block:: c

     int
-    pair_add(PPAIR ppair) {
+    pair_add(PAIR * ppair) {
         return ppair->x + ppair->y;
     }

 .. class:: handout

-    And we'll return the sum of the integers that are stored as fields in the struct.
+    pair_add returns the sum of the integers in the struct pointed to by ppair.

     That's pretty straightfoward C code.
-But how can we use it from Python?
-What do tell SWIG?
+But how can we use pair_add from Python?
+What do we tell SWIG?

 adder.i: pair_add()
 ===================